0xHamy/markdown-moment/README.md

 - [X] Convert the whole code to FastAPI
 - [X] Ensure all pages, backend code and logic works properly
 - [X] Transition to PostgreSQL database
+- [X] Create backend for saving all data into db
-- [ ] Integrate course_info.md (all of this content is saved as base64 and displayed)
+- [X] Integrate course_info.md (all of this content is saved as base64 and displayed)
-- [ ] Integrate course.yaml for information displayed on horizontal cards; this same info will be inside course_info.md but formatted
+- [X] Integrate course.yaml for information displayed on horizontal cards; this same info will be inside course_info.md but formatted
-- [ ] Integrate course_structure.yaml for structure of modules, sections & exercises
+- [X] Integrate course_structure.yaml for structure of modules, sections & exercises
 - [X] Create login, register, logout with usernames alone (for testing)
 - [X] Create admin user
-	- [ ] Show a different area for admins when they login, for example course upload is only visible to admins
+	- [X] Show a different area for admins when they login, for example course upload is only visible to admins
 - [ ] add strict cookies & auth token that expires quickly after use
 - [ ] Create dashboard for users to show progress on all courses that you have started, your total points
 - [X] Create account deletion page; disable it for admin